 Instead of following the detailed macro and calorie recommendations in Dr. Longo’s book, I decided to keep it simple.
 The most important thing is to keep protein super low for this period.
 The 2011 Protein Cycling Diet has a page on calculating your upper limit of protein grams.

-There 20 grams is calculated as the boundary for a man weighing 154 pounds.
-At that start of my FMD, I weighed 203.
+Their 20 grams is calculated as the boundary for a man weighing 154 pounds.
+At the start of my FMD, I weighed 203.
 Instead of bumping up my protein grams, I stayed with a 20 grams limit.
 Each day during the FMD, I would not exceed 20 grams of protein.